Feedback-guided Data Synthesis for Imbalanced Classification: Related work

 \section{Related work}

 \paragraph{Synthetic Data for Training.} Synthetic data serves as a readily accessible source of data in the absence of real data.
-One line of previous works have used graphic-based synthetic datasets that are usually crafted through pre-defined pipelines using specific data sources such as 3D models or game engines~\cite{peng2017visda, richter2016playing, bordes2023pug, richter2016playing, peng2017visda} as synthetic data to train downstream models.
+One line of previous works have used graphic-based synthetic datasets that are usually crafted through pre-defined pipelines using specific data sources such as 3D models or game engines~\citep{peng2017visda, richter2016playing, bordes2023pug, richter2016playing, peng2017visda} as synthetic data to train downstream models.
 Despite their utility, these methods suffer from multiple limitations, such as a quality gap with real-world data.
-Another set of prior work has considered using pre-trained GANs as data generators to yield augmentations to improve representation learning~\cite{astolfi2023instanceconditioned, chai2021ensembling}; with only moderate success as the generated samples still exhibited limited diversity~\citep{jahanian2021generative}.
+Another set of prior work has considered using pre-trained GANs as data generators to yield augmentations to improve representation learning~\citep{astolfi2023instanceconditioned, chai2021ensembling}; with only moderate success as the generated samples still exhibited limited diversity~\citep{jahanian2021generative}.
 More recent studies have begun to leverage pre-trained text-to-image diffusion models for improved classification~\citep{he2023is, sariyildiz2023fake, shipard2023diversity, bansal2023leaving,dunlap2023diversify} or other downstream tasks~\citep{wu2023diffumask, you2023diffusion, lin2023explore,tian2023stablerep}.
-For example, Imagen model~\citep{saharia2022photorealistic} was fine-tuned by~\cite{azizi2023synthetic} to improve Imagenet~\citep{Deng2009ImageNetAL} per-class accuracy. \cite{li2023your} proposed 'diffusion classifier', a pre-trained diffusion model adapted for the task of classification. \cite{he2023is} adapted a diffusion model to generate images for fine-tuning CLIP~\cite{radford2021learning}. \cite{sariyildiz2023fake} showed that prompt-engineering can lead to a training data from which transferable representations can be learned.
+For example, Imagen model~\citep{saharia2022photorealistic} was fine-tuned by~\citep{azizi2023synthetic} to improve Imagenet~\citep{Deng2009ImageNetAL} per-class accuracy.
+Diffusion classifier~\citep{li2023your}, a pre-trained diffusion model adapted for the task of classification.
+Other work \citep{he2023is} adapted a diffusion model to generate images for fine-tuning CLIP~\citep{radford2021learning}.
+Furthermore, it is shown that prompt-engineering can lead to a training data from which transferable representations can be learned\citep{sariyildiz2023fake}.
 These studies suggest that it is possible to use features extracted from synthetic data for several downstream tasks.
-However, consistent with our findings, \cite{he2023is} and \cite{shin2023fill} argue that these methods may produce noisy, non-representative samples when applied to data-limited scenarios, such as those with long-tailed and open-ended distributions. \cite{shin2023fill} uses textual inversion~\citep{dhariwal2021diffusion} in an image synthesis pipeline for long-tailed scenarios for improved domain alignment and classification accuracy.
-For related work on real data balancing methods for imbalanced datasets, see Appendix~\ref{app:related_work}.
+However, consistent with our findings, other work \citep{he2023is, shin2023fill} argue that these methods may produce noisy, non-representative samples when applied to data-limited scenarios, such as those with long-tailed and open-ended distributions.
+Use of textual inversion~\citep{dhariwal2021diffusion} in an image synthesis pipeline for long-tailed scenarios for improved domain alignment and classification accuracy was also proposed~\citep{shin2023fill}.